Noa (Amuse singer)

-Noa (born March 13, 2000) is a Japanese singer associated with Amuse.
+Noa Kazama (born March 13, 2000), known mononymously as Noa, is a Japanese singer and actor associated with Amuse.
 He debuted as a singer in 2020 with the song "Lights Up".
+In 2023, he released his debut album, No.A, which reached no. 2 on Oricon and Billboard Japan.

-As an actor, he starred in the television drama I Will Be Your Bloom (2022), of which he was also part of the show's in-universe boy band 8loom.
+Noa made his acting debut in the television drama I Will Be Your Bloom (2022), of which he was also part of the show's in-universe boy band 8loom.
+After resuming his acting career in 2025, he starred in his first leading role in Salvation, Swallowed by the Nest (2026).

 Early life

 Noa became interested in music after watching High School Musical and began composing music in elementary school.
 He is also a fan of Big Bang and planned on eventually auditioning for K-pop agencies after moving to South Korea.
 While living in South Korea, he became fluent in Korean and English.
+He initially attended an international school in South Korea, but YG Entertainment requested that he drop out of school to focus on their academy after he passed their audition.